asengupta/avishek.net/_posts/2021-06-17-kernel-functions-functional-analysis.md

 - $$d(x,y)=d(y,x)$$
 - $$d(x,z)\leq d(x,y)+d(y,z)$$

+## Normed Spaces
+A vector space equipped with a norm, not neceessarily complete
 ## Banach Spaces
-A metric space equipped with a norm
+A vector space equipped with a norm, which has been completed
 ## Hilbert Spaces
 A Banach Space equipped with an inner product
 ## Hilbert Spaces of Functions